zimfw/zimfw/modules/input/README.md

 Applies correct bindkeys for input events.

-Without this module, you may experience oddities in how zsh interprets input.
+Without this module, you may experience oddities in how Zsh interprets input.
 For example, pressing LEFT and then the DELETE key may capitalize characters rather than delete them.